Martin Guptill: Career best performances

 Guptill's first international century was made in his New Zealand debut in an ODI against the West Indies at Auckland in 2009.
 Guptil's innings of 122 not out was described as "one of the best I've seen in a long time" by the New Zealand captain Daniel Vettori.
 His century was the first by a New Zealander on their ODI debut.
 He went on to make the highest ODI score by a New Zealander at Southampton in June 2013, scoring 189 not out against England.
-At the time the score was the fifth highest in any ODI and equalled the highest individual score made against England.
+At the time the score was the fifth highest in any ODI and equalled the highest individual score made against England, previously made by Sir Viv Richards.